swataswayam-14/FarmGenie/README.md

 ---
 - **Our project only supports conversation (input/output) in English/Hindi for now**.
-- Please refer to 'flowchart.pdf' for our proposed frameowrk
+- Please refer to 'flowchart.pdf' for our proposed framework
 ---

 ### Vision